College of Engineering, Technology, and Architecture

 BS in Electromechanical Engineering Technology

-Our Electromechanical Engineering Technology (EMET) program is an interdisciplinary hands-on engineering technology program that incorporates elements of both electrical and mechanical systems.
+The electromechanical engineering technology (EMET) program is an ABET accredited, interdisciplinary and hands-on engineering technology program that incorporates elements of both electrical and mechanical systems.

-Contact Program Director Patricia Mellodge for more information.
+Contact Program Director Johanna Raphael for more information.

 About the Major